angular/angular/aio/content/guide/form-validation.md

 Such tests have minimal setup, are quick to write, and easy to maintain.
 They do not require the `Angular TestBed` or asynchronous testing practices.

-That's not possible with _template-driven_ forms.
+That's not possible with _template driven_ forms.
-The template-driven approach relies on Angular to produce the control model and to derive validation rules from the HTML validation attributes.
+The template driven approach relies on Angular to produce the control model and to derive validation rules from the HTML validation attributes.
 You must use the `Angular TestBed` to create component test instances, write asynchronous tests, and interact with the DOM.